-This consists of a research project of a theoretical or artistic type with an original focus that can be considered to contribute towards knowledge of the student's subject.
+This consists of research work into art and/or design of a theoretical and/or practical nature with an original focus that may be considered to contribute to the knowledge about its subject.

-If the project takes the form of a paper, it must focus on a research issue that establishes and covers the importance of this issue in academic debates.
+If it is a ‘paper’ project, it must focus on a specific research question and discuss the importance of this question in academic debates.
 This involves demonstrating:

-- knowledge and critical understanding of the academic debates on the subject
+- knowledge and critical understanding of the academic debates about a subject

-- ability to focus the project on an agreed issue
+- the capacity to focus the project on one specific question

-- ability to establish connections between the theory and specific examples
+- the ability to establish connections between the theory and the examples or specific cases

 More info in the Quality section of this website.